-- Prior Approval: Payment for those listed procedures where the MMIS code number is underlined is dependent upon obtaining the approval of the Department of Health prior to performance of the procedure.
+- Prior Approval: Payment for those listed procedures where the procedure code number is underlined is dependent upon obtaining the approval of the Department of Health prior to performance of the procedure.
 If such prior approval is not obtained, no reimbursement will be made. - 2.
 By Report: When the value of a procedure is to be determined "By Report" (BR), information concerning the nature, extent and need for the procedure or service must be furnished in addition to the time, skill and equipment necessitated.
 Appropriate documentation (e.g., procedure description, itemized invoices, etc.) should accompany all claims submitted.
 When billing for materials "By Report" (BR), an itemized invoice must document acquisition cost, the line item cost from a manufacturer or wholesaler net of any rebates, discounts or other valuable considerations. - 3.
-Lens fees: Lens fees are "per lens" for first quality plastic or glass lenses meeting F.D.A.
+Lens fees: Lens fees listed in the Fee Schedule are "per lens" for first quality plastic or glass lenses meeting F.D.A.
 Regulations, finished into a frame and include the first three degrees of prism per lens pair. - 4.
-10DS or greater lens: A 10DS or greater lens is reimbursable at acquisition cost documented by an itemized invoice when such cost is greater than the listed fee.

-- 5. Balance lens: For code V2700 Balance lens, enter 50% of the fee schedule amount for the corrective lens in the amount charged field for V2700. - 6.
+10DS or greater lens: A 10DS or greater lens is reimbursable at acquisition cost documented by an itemized invoice, with the full refraction indicated on it, when such cost is greater than the listed fee. - 5.
+Balance lens: For code, V2700-Balance lens, enter 50% of the amount for the corrective lens in the amount charged field. - 6.
 Modifier -RP: Replacement of lost or destroyed eyeglasses may be reported by adding the modifier -RP to the eyeglass material codes and the fitting code.